 Risks related to receiving emails

 - the majority of emails containing attachments are follow-ups to previous discussions, meaning that they fall within a special context in which the addition of attachments is to be expected.
-If this isn’t the case, be very careful when you receive an email with an attachment, as this attachment may contain malicious codes;
+If this is not the case, be very careful when you receive an email with an attachment, as this attachment may contain malicious codes;

 - there are many types of malicious emails, including hoaxes, phishing emails, spear phishing emails (a highly targeted type of phishing), Nigerian scams, malicious codes, and spam;